Thomas Purchase

-Thomas Purchase also known as Thomas Purchis and Thomas Purchas (1577–1678), was the first English settler to occupy the region of Pejepscot, Maine in what is now Brunswick, Topsham and Harpswell.
+Thomas Purchase (1577–1678), also known as Thomas Purchis and Thomas Purchas, was the first English settler to occupy the region of Pejepscot, Maine in what is now Brunswick, Topsham and Harpswell.
 In 1628 he set up a trading post at the site of Fort Andross to barter with the local Wabanaki Native Americans.

 Early life

-Thomas Purchase was born in 1577 at Dorchester, Dorset, England to Oliver Purchase and Thomesin (Harris) Purchase.
+Thomas Purchase was born in 1577 at Dorchester, Dorset, England, to Oliver Purchase and Thomesin (Harris) Purchase.

 On August 6, 1613, a fire broke out in Dorchester, burning down 170 homes, setting the impetus for the future colonization movement of Massachusetts that led to the Massachusetts Bay Company.
 In the years after the first fire, the town was plagued with overpopulation.
-John White, a Puritan minister, by the time of the next fire in 1622, convinced the people of Dorchester to start a new company and head to the New World.
+By the time of the next fire in 1622, John White, a Puritan minister, convinced the people of Dorchester to start a new company and head to the New World.
 The name of this group of investors was called the Dorchester Company.
-When the company failed, the original investors where part of the group that formed the Massachusetts Bay Company.
+When the company failed, the original investors were part of the group that formed the Massachusetts Bay Company.

 Settling in Maine

-Although it is not known in what ship Purchase came to the New World, or the exact date, it is documented that he made a return trip, from England in 1629.
+Although it is unknown which ship carried Purchase to North America or the exact date, it is documented that he made a return trip from England in 1629.
 He boarded the ship The Lyon (not to be confused with Lyon's Whelp), leaving Bristol England on April 5, along with five other ships, arriving in Salem, Massachusetts.
 He was 53 years old.

 Purchase was the first English settler in what is now called Brunswick, Maine.
 Before it was incorporated into a town in 1739, the region was known by the Wabanaki Native Americans as Pejepscot (long, rocky rapids part), encompassing the current towns of Brunswick, Topsham, and Harpswell, Maine.

-In 1628, Purchase first settled in Saco, Maine, then settling in Pejepscot.
-He became acquainted with the value of the land which he afterwards acquired.
-On June 16, 1632, the Plymouth Company granted a patent to Purchase and his brother in-law George Way.
+In 1628, Purchase settled in Saco, Maine, then in Pejepscot.
+He became acquainted with the value of the land which he afterward acquired.
+On June 16, 1632, the Plymouth Company granted a patent to Purchase and his brother-in-law George Way.

 With this new deed, Purchase set up a trading post, where the natives already had one, to buy and sell goods, mainly salmon, sturgeon and furs on a section of the Androscoggin River known as Pejepscot Falls, adjacent to the Site of Fort Andross.

-The location of Thomas Purchase's residence in Brunswick is still a matter of doubt, but it is widely believed that one of his homes, where he cured fish, was located near a space on what is now Water Street in Brunswick, located near Captain Daniel Stone's estate.
+The location of Thomas Purchase's residence in Brunswick is unclear, but one of his homes where he cured fish may have been located near a lot on Water Street in Brunswick, located near Captain Daniel Stone's estate.

-On August 22, 1639, he made legal conveyance to John Winthrop, Governor of Massachusetts, of all his land, and put himself under the jurisdiction of that colony.
+On August 22, 1639, he made a legal conveyance to John Winthrop, Governor of Massachusetts, of all his land and put himself under the jurisdiction of that colony.